sanmue/arch-linux-installation-guide/README.md

 We installed "NetworkManager" (see: "Install essential packages")

-- Enabling its systemd unit so that it starts at boot:
+- Enable its systemd unit to start autamatically:
   - `systemctl enable NetworkManager.service`
 - or the corresponding service, if you installed another one
-  - e.g. dhcpcd: `systemctl enable dhcpcd.service`
+  - e.g. for "dhcpcd" instead of "NetworkManager": `systemctl enable dhcpcd.service`

 ## INSERTION: keyfile for decrypting root partition on boot